david2am/ocaml_dune/README.md

 - *Note for Ocaml maintainers:*
   1. it would be great if we could find a link to a list of the different compiler versions directly in the switch docs.
-  2. what if instead of writing `ocaml-base-compiler.5.2.1` as the compiler version we could use like `ocaml.5` and bring the
-     LTS current version unless we choose a specific version?
-  3. it's not clear for me why we should use `--deps-only` have you considered this as the default behavior? so we could avoid
+  2. it's not clear for me why we should use `--deps-only` have you considered this as the default behavior? so we could avoid
      to be aware of having to write this, (althoug maybe it's a different mindset and I have to adapt)
-  4. it would be great if we avoid having to run `eval $(opam env)` every time
+  3. it would be great if we avoid having to run `eval $(opam env)` every time

 ## Install Platform Tools for the Switch